This section provides an introduction to IAM.

 Single AWS bill—Your organization's AWS account gets a single AWS bill for all your users' AWS activity

 IAM is integrated with many AWS products.
-For information about which products are integrated with IAM, see AWS Services that Support IAM.
-As AWS products integrate with IAM, they will be added to the list on that page.
+For information about which services are integrated with IAM, see AWS Services That Support IAM.

-If you're an existing AWS account owner, you should know that the APIs for these products do not change because of their integration with IAM.
+The APIs for services do not change when they add support for IAM.
 Products that integrate with IAM have no new API actions related to access control.

 If your organization already uses AWS, migrating to IAM can be easy or potentially more challenging, depending on how your organization currently allocates its AWS resources.
 Here are the three scenarios.